Journal

 Flashes of Sir Lutyens sage green paint from Little Greene are seen in the interiors of the glass fronted and breakfast cabinets, all tied together with the green soft furnishings, bringing nature right in to the kitchen itself.

-The overall ambience of the kitchen is restful, with the cool calm use of a soft paint palette and the textured grain in the walnut island.
+The overall ambience of this Georgian country house kitchen is restful, with the cool calm use of a soft paint palette and the textured grain in the walnut island.
 Grandeur is created through the use of tall cabinets and the long burnished brass handles draw attention to the elegant height of the room.

-This is an example of how through our bespoke kitchen design service and a formal understanding of period buildings, Guild Anderson can bring a contemporary functionality and sense of style to a Grade II building while retaining the classical beauty and harmony that these elegant buildings possess.
+In this bespoke kitchen design we have brought modern functionality and sense of contemporary style to a Georgian country house kitchen, while retaining the classical beauty and harmony that these elegant period buildings possess.

 captcha